-Your water heater is probably the most underestimated system in your home.
-Really – without the water heater, you wouldn’t have any of the following:
+Your water heater is probably the most underrated system in your home.
+Really – without the water heater, you wouldn’t have any of these luxuries:

 - Warm showers

 - Warm baths

 - Sanitized towels and sheets